Laurels1/Collab-whoi/README.md

 # Collab-whoi
-Collaborating with git hub at WHOI carpenter WS
+Collaborating with github at WHOI carpenter WS